DemandPeripherals/.github/profile/README.md

     - custom Linux API required
 - Peripheral Control is Off-the-Shelf
     - Off the shelf FPGA dev boards
-    - Off the shelf Pmod modules (200+)
+    - Off the shelf Pmod modules
-    - Off the shelf Wishbone peripheral per Pmod
+    - Off the shelf Wishbone peripheral
     - Off the shelf Linux interface and host protocol
     - Off the shelf Linux API with simple publish/subscribe
     - Off the shelf schematics